GIXLabs/TECHIN516/lab7/README.md

 2. Open the warehouse Gazebo world

 3. Read through the yolo_ros page, launch the version with 3D object segmentation that publishes markers for Rviz.
+Note: you will need to remap ros topics from the image topic provided by the OakD camera on the Turtlebot to the topic that the yolo package expects.

 4. Create a new package called `lab7`.
 Write a new python node that subscribes to the `/yolo/detections` and `/oakd/rgb/preview/depth` topics.